Cryptic-Creations/Central/SECURITY.md

 ---

+## 🧪 Security Tools

+We plan to actively monitor and respond to automated security checks:

+- [x] GitHub Code Scanning (static analysis)
+- [x] GitHub Secret Scanning (token leaks, API keys)
+- [x] Dependabot Alerts (dependency vulnerabilities)
+- [ ] Runtime monitoring (future)

+---

-## 🔒 Internal Notes
+## 🔒 Note on Privacy

-This project is **closed-source** and runs only on a single managed Discord server.
+This project is closed-source and only runs on **one Discord server** managed by the developer.
-However, all reports are taken seriously to ensure user safety and data integrity.
+Despite the private nature, all security reports and alerts are treated with highest priority.

 ---